 Because of the sheer number of applicants that you will be competing against, you need to be ready.
 Landlords receive many applications per rental, so you need to be prepared to fill out an application when you find what you like.
 You should carry your credit report and ID and be ready to fill out the application on the spot.

 Before you embark on your apartment search, you should check your credit.
 If you find any mistakes in your credit report, you need to fix them first.
 Have a letter of explanation with you if you cannot fix the blemishes on your credit report in time.

 No matter how desperate you are to find an apartment, you should not settle for the first one you get.
-You need to ask the landlord questions about the neighborhood, other tenants, and building.
+You need to ask the landlord questions about the neighborhood, other tenants, and buildings strata management company.
+Are there specific strata rules you as a tenant must follow?
 Who takes care of the property?
 How are the amenities and is there ample parking for all tenants?

 You need to know what you will be paying for and what the owner will handle.
 Do you have to pay all the utility bills or will the property manager pay the water bill?
 Is there a gardener and if so who pays for his or her services?

 Knowing the answers to these questions could mean that you will have some left over cash.
 In this case, you can offer to pay more in order to beat the competition.

 First Impressions Matter